Momenize/Momenize/README.md

     📅 Born in 2004, too young to have adult jobs and too old to date 16 year olds.
     🏫 Certified English Teacher with a TTC Certificate, earned during my 2nd year of university.
     ➗ Skilled in Mathematics, There was a time I had a few students, They all failed math that year.
-    🎓 Former Computer Engineering Association Secretary (for 2 months and I failed every task I was given. that's called some resume eh?)
+    🎓 Former Computer Engineering Association Secretary (for 2 months and I failed every task I was given. that's called some resume, eh?)

 💼 Professional Experience